 When users type a URL into their browser address bars, a request is sent to your web server, which then sends your site data to the user.
 The request doesn’t take much time to travel to the server usually since there is not all that much data in it.
 However, if users are connecting to your site via a virtual private network (VPN), this can increase the request time as it first travels through VPN provider’s servers before reaching your website’s server.
-Luckily, this shouldn’t be a big problem if the user uses a high-speed VPN service.
+Luckily, this shouldn’t be a big problem if the user uses a high-speed VPN service, such as NordVPN.

 However, the data that makes up your website is usually a lot bulkier and that takes time to travel back to the user to be displayed on their browser.
 The route that data travels through is usually mandated by information superhighways made up of massive data cables that traverse the globe.

 These are called submarine data cables and are how data is routed around the globe.
 Anything going from point A to Point B must follow these lines, with possible stops in between depending on route.
 The longer the distance the data must travel, the longer your site will take to load on the user’s browser.

 Take for example a website hosted in Malaysia with a user trying to access it from the East Coast of the US.
 The data will most likely be routed via the Asia-America Gateway (AAG) Cable System, which links the US East Coast via California to Asia.
 Unfortunately, the distance is not only long but there are also routing stops along the way.